Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 .. todo::

-    Update crossref for part 8
+    Update cross reference for part 8

 The Office developer's guide often uses the words 'extension', 'add-on', and 'add-in'.
 There are four chapters on these features in Part 8 (along with macro programming in Python),